nicolaei/master/docs/thesis/source/08_future_work.md

 By utilizing this data, an implementer can determine when it is a good time to start a scan based on previous activity levels.
-By doing this it would be possible to avoid periods of the day that has heavy useage.
+By doing this it would be possible to avoid periods of the day that has heavy Wi-Fi usage.

 Improving channel selection by checking channel congestion